trannolis/jfk_atms/README.md

 ## Glossary

 * Users refer to Air Traffic Controllers (ATCs) and pilots
-* Administrators refers to sernior staff in charge of maintaining the ATC system
+* Administrators refers to senior staff in charge of maintaining the ATC system

 ### Authentication